georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 =========================  =======================  ======================================================
 Field                      Data type                Description
 =========================  =======================  ======================================================
-main_driver                 string                  is the main driver used for the directory, this will be always used unless, is explicitly specified to use another one form the bellow available driver configs. driver_configs              array|null              Other available drivers and driver_configs for a specific directory.
-Consist of mapping of diver code as the key to an available driver config under storage_config/driver_configs as value.
+default_driver              string                  is the main driver used for the directory, this will be always used unless, is explicitly specified to use another one form the bellow available driver configs. available_drivers           array|null              Other available drivers and available_drivers for a specific directory.
+Consist of mapping of diver code as the key to an available driver config under filesystem/available_drivers as value.
 =========================  =======================  ======================================================

-Additional directory configuration is located under ``media_storage/directories/configs``.
+Additional directory configuration for a given driver is located under ``filesystem/directory/config/<directory_path>/<driver_id>``.
 These configs are located by directory path and driver code.

 .. code-block:: php

-        'media_storage' => [
+        'filesystem' => [
-            'directories' => [
+            'directory' => [
-                'configs' => [
+                'config' => [
-                    'media'                       => [
+                    '<directory_path>' => [
-                        's3_public' => [
+                        '<driver_id>' => [
                             'directory_prefix'   => 'media',
                             'reverse_proxy_path' => 'lo-proxy',
                             'overwrite_base_url' => true,